wpilibsuite/frc-docs/source/docs/software/advanced-control/combining-feedforward-feedback.rst

 .. note:: Since feedforward voltages are physically meaningful, it is best to use the ``setVoltage()`` (`Java <https://first.wpi.edu/FRC/roborio/development/docs/java/edu/wpi/first/wpilibj/SpeedController.html#setVoltage(double)>`__, `C++ <https://first.wpi.edu/FRC/roborio/development/docs/cpp/classfrc_1_1SpeedController.html#a8252b1dbd027218c7966b15d0f9faff7>`__) method when applying them to motors to compensate for "voltage sag" from the battery.

 What might a more complete example of combined feedforward/PID control look like?
 Consider the :ref:`drive example <docs/software/advanced-control/feedforward:Using Feedforward to Control Mechanisms>` from the feedforward page.
-We can easily modify this to include feedback control:
+We can easily modify this to include feedback control (with a ``SimpleMotorFeedforward`` component):

 .. tabs::